WistfulHopes/NightSkyEngineSite/content/download.md

 # Download

 To get Night Sky Engine, use a Git client, such as [the official client](https://git-scm.com/), or [Github Desktop](https://desktop.github.com/), and clone the Night Sky Engine repository at https://github.com/WistfulHopes/NightSkyEngine.git.
-If using the command line, type in
+If using the command line, type in the following:
-{

     git clone https://github.com/WistfulHopes/NightSkyEngine.git
-}.

 # Compile the engine